Hampton Hills Metropark

 Hiking Trails

-Hampton Hills offers some of the most challenging hiking trails in the Summit Metro Parks system.
-The 3.2-mile Adam Run Trail and 1.6-mile Spring Hollow Trail form a figure-eight path through ravines and across streams, providing a demanding hike for visitors.
+If you're looking for a genuine hiking challenge within the Summit Metro Parks system, Hampton Hills offers some great options.
+The 3.2-mile Adam Run Trail and 1.6-mile Spring Hollow Trail connect to form a figure-eight path that will take you through dramatic ravines and across bubbling streams.

 Top O' the World Area

-At the Top O' the World area, visitors can explore open fields and meadows containing native plants like milkwort, ironweed, Queen Anne's lace, goldenrods and asters.
+The aptly named Top O' the World section offers open fields and meadows bursting with native plants.
+Here you can find colorful displays of milkwort, ironweed, Queen Anne's lace, goldenrods and asters depending on the season.

 Mountain Biking